katka-juhasova/BP-data/README.md

 # BP-data
-Data for bachelor thesis and visualization tool CodeNNVis.
+Data for the bachelor thesis *Visualization and Explainability of Deep Learning*.